Language is extremely important to us all.

 - Don’t be too precious about language – we can get tied up in knots if we’re so worried about saying the wrong thing we don’t actually have a decent chat with people

-- Don’t try to avoid phrases you think will cause offence – for example “did you see that…” to a person with a visual impairment is still a normal turn of phrase.
+- Try to avoid being overly careful around phrases you might think could cause offence – for example “did you see that…” to a person with a visual impairment is still a normal turn of phrase.
 “Let’s walk over there” isn’t offensive to a person who uses a wheelchair.
 See point 2 above and carry on as normal!

 - Ask what help the young person needs and support them – don’t wade in and do things for them.
 In Scouts we really push this point so young people can gain confidence and independence – letting them try their best at something is much more meaningful than us swooping in and doing it for them